This is a virtual event. Registrants will receive a Zoom link in their Eventbrite confirmation email.

-Mapping Injustice is a hands-on workshop where participants will learn and experiment with methods of critical cartography and digital mapping.
+Mapping Injustice is a workshop that seeks to introduce methods of critical cartography and spatial media for storytelling in public humanities.
 This workshop is inspired by the emergence of several anti-monumental projects that apply spatial research to contest controversial historical memories permeating public spaces.
-The first part of the workshop will present concepts and tools to engage with maps, monuments, and spatial practices.
-This section will have a technical component, so the audience can be introduced to open-source programs that can be used in digital mapping for public humanities projects, like QGIS.
-For the second part, we will invite the audience to create a conceptual map for their own public humanities initiatives.
-The exercise will offer a chance to experiment with the possibility of incorporating elements of digital mapping and spatial research into their projects, taking into account issues such as visualization, public engagement and community-led mapping.
+The first part of the workshop will be led by Grga Bašić (University of Chicago), who will introduce his process and tools applied to engage with narrative and critical cartographies.
+This section will introduce the audience to the technical components currently used in digital mapping for public humanities projects, like QGIS, and invite us to expand our understanding of spatial media beyond the interactive map.
+For the second part, we will invite the audience to debate these ideas and imagine a spatial version of their own public humanities initiatives.
+The exercise will offer a chance to consider the incorporation of elements of digital mapping and spatial media into different projects, and address issues such as visualization, public engagement and community-led spatial storytelling.

 Iuri Bauler Pereira (PhD Candidate, Department of Latin American and Iberian Cultures)